close

 Roasted Beets With Burrata + Pistachios

 I am a huge beet fan generally, but I especially love them in the winter months.
 Beets are a sweet, hearty root vegetable ideal for roasting and they cook perfectly with almost no help at all.
 While I do enjoy a great fresh mozzarella, burrata has, in recent years, become my new go-to.
 Burrata, known as a modern cheese, is a fresh Italian cheese made from cow or water buffalo milk.
-The outer layer is solid mozzarella, while the inside contains stracciatella , (“shreds” or “rags” and cream), giving it a special, soft, creamy texture inside.
+The outer layer is solid mozzarella, while the inside contains stracciatella, (“shreds” or “rags” and cream), giving it a special, soft, creamy texture inside.

 Burrata is considered a pulled cheese like mozzarella, but it is made in a unique way.
 Once the cooked curd is divided into pieces, the cheesemaker immerses them in very hot water and a pouch is formed.
-Cream and scraps of mozzarella is poured inside and the pouch is closed by pinching the top together, making a traditional pear-shaped sack.
+Cream and scraps of mozzarella are poured inside and the pouch is closed by pinching the top together, making a traditional pear-shaped sack.

-roasted beets and burrata
+roasted beets with burrata

-The Bianchini family is credited for having inventing burrata in 1950 somewhat by accident, although some argue it was a way to minimize waste (and likely increase profits).
+The Bianchini family is credited for having invented burrata in 1950 somewhat by accident, although some argue it was a way to minimize waste (and likely increase profits).
 The Bianchinis farmed in the Apulia district of Italy and for years this specialty cheese was only available to local people who lived near their farm.

 The real trick with serving burrata is temperature.
 Fresh burrata should always be served at room temperature to maximize the flavor profile and creamy nature of this incredible cheese.